bitnulleins/statify-widget/trunk/readme.txt

 = ADVANCED: Change Widget Template =

-Since 1.3.8 it is possible to customize the Widget Template.
-You can use the [WP Post Object](https://developer.wordpress.org/reference/classes/wp_post/) in the template to hook content **before** and **after** the links in the widgets.
+Since 1.3.8 it is possible to customize the Widget Template by adding code to your Template `functions.php`.
+You can use the [WP Post Object](https://developer.wordpress.org/reference/classes/wp_post/) in the template.

-There exists to hooks:
+There exists two hooks:

 * `statify_widget_before_link`
 * `statify_widget_after_link`